manuelAlvarezMarban/MonitorWindowsEventsApp/README.md

 - Python path added to environment variables of Windows (automatic with Python latest versions installation)

 ## Installing - Run:
-Only execute the startApp batch script with Python.
+Only execute the startApp batch script.
 (Must be in the project folder)

 ## Configuration:
 *Edit the Config.ini file under Config folder.*